ryanpaulanderson/encryptor/README.md

 - `--parallelism` – Argon2 parallelism degree (default: 1).
 - `--sign-key` – path to an Ed25519 private key to sign the encrypted output.
 - `--verify-key` – path to an Ed25519 public key used to verify the signature.
-- `--key-password` – prompt for a password when loading or generating an encrypted private key.
 - `--verbose` – print detailed error messages for debugging.
 - `--generate-keys` – generate a new Ed25519 key pair in the given directory and exit.
-- Passwords can also be supplied using the `FILE_PASSWORD` and `KEY_PASSWORD` environment variables for non-interactive use.

 Example encrypt: